Foreign relations of the Soviet Union: Zinoviev letter

-The Zinoviev letter was a document published by the London Daily Mail newspaper four days before the British general election in 1924.
-It purported to be a directive from Grigory Zinoviev, the head of the Communist International in Moscow, to the Communist Party of Great Britain, ordering it to engage in seditious activities.
-It said the resumption of diplomatic relations (by a Labour government) would hasten the radicalization of the British working class.
+Four days before the British general election in 1924 the London Daily Mail newspaper published the Zinoviev letter.
+This document, purportedly a directive from Grigory Zinoviev, the head of the Communist International in Moscow, to the Communist Party of Great Britain, ordered it to engage in seditious activities.
+It predicted that the resumption of diplomatic relations (by a Labour government) would hasten the radicalization of the British working class.
 This would have constituted a significant interference in British politics, and as a result, it was deeply offensive to British voters, turning them against the Labour Party.
 The letter seemed authentic at the time, but historians now agree it was a forgery.
 The letter aided the Conservative Party under Stanley Baldwin, by hastening the collapse of the Liberal Party vote that produced a Conservative landslide against Ramsay MacDonald's Labour Party.
 A. J. P. Taylor argued that the most important impact was on the psychology of Labourites, who for years afterward blamed their defeat on foul play, thereby misunderstanding the political forces at work and postponing necessary reforms in the Labour Party.

 United States

-In the 1920s, the Republican governments in Washington refused to recognize the USSR.
-However some American businesses, led by Henry Ford, opened close relations.
-The Soviets greatly admired American technology and welcomed help in achieving the ambitious industrial goals of Stalin's First Five-Year Plan.
+In the 1920s, the Republican administrations in Washington refused to recognize the Soviet régime.
+However, some American businesses, led by Henry Ford, opened close relations.
+The Soviets greatly admired American technology and welcomed help in achieving the ambitious industrial goals of Stalin's First Five-Year Plan of 1928–1932.
 Ford built modern factories and trained Soviet engineers.

-President Franklin Roosevelt recognized the USSR in 1933, in the expectation that trade would soar and help the US out of the economic depression.
-That did not materialize, but Roosevelt maintained good relations until his death in 1945.
+President Franklin Roosevelt recognized the USSR in 1933, in the expectation that trade would soar and help the US out of its economic depression.
+That goal did not materialize, but Roosevelt maintained good relations with Moscow until his death in 1945.

-Attack social democratic parties
+Attack on social democratic parties

 In the late 1920s and early 1930s, Stalin insisted on a policy of fighting against non-communist socialist movements everywhere.
 This new radical phase was paralleled by the formulation of a new doctrine in the International, that of the so-called Third Period, an ultra-left switch in policy, which argued that social democracy, whatever shape it took, was a form of social fascism, socialist in theory but fascist in practice.
 All foreign Communist parties – increasingly agents of Soviet policy – were to concentrate their efforts in a struggle against their rivals in the working-class movement, ignoring the threat of real fascism.
 There were to be no united fronts against a greater enemy.